goodekat/LIME-diagnostics-paper/README.md

 ## Additional Information on Bullet Data

 The data used in the manuscript for the bullet comparison examples is described below.
+Note that this text is also included in the file readme.txt that is submitted with the manuscript.

 **`bullet-train`**

-A dataset with 84255 rows and 13 columns that contains comparison features from the Hamby 173 and 252 sets (XXX reference XXX).
-It contains comparisons from 410 bullet-land signatures with some lands missing due to tank rash or other reasons.
-This dataset is created using the data available at XXX, which contains XXX (add more info about the comparisons).
+A dataset with 83028 rows and 14 columns that contains comparison features from the Hamby 173 and 252 sets (XXX reference XXX).
+It contains comparisons from 407 bullet-land signatures with some lands missing due to tank rash or other reasons.
+This dataset is created using the data available at XXX, which contains XXX.
 The only changes made to the data from XXX were to remove any lands with tank rash, select only variables of use for the manuscript, add a case variable, rename `same_source` as `samesource`, and attach the random forest scores associated with the comparisons.
-The variables in the data are as follows:
+The variables in the data are as
+follows:

-  - case = ID number associated with the bullet-land signature comparison
+  - case = ID number associated with the bullet-land signature comparison.
   - land\_id1 = ID associated with the first bullet-land in the comparison.
-The format is ‘study - barrel number - bullet number - land number’
+The format is ‘study - barrel number - bullet number - land number’.
   - land\_id2 = ID associated with the second bullet-land in the comparison.
-Again, the format is ‘study - barrel number - bullet number - land number’
+Again, the format is ‘study - barrel number - bullet number - land number’.
-  - ccf, rough\_cor, D, sd\_D, matches, mismatches, cms, non\_cms, and
+  - ccf = the comparison feature of two signatures of cross correlation.
+  - rough\_cor = the comparison feature of two signatures of rough correlation.
+  - D = the comparison feature of two signatures of distance.
+  - sd\_D = the comparison feature of two signatures of standard deviation of distance.
+  - matches = the comparison feature of two signatures of matches.
+  - mismatches = the comparison feature of two signatures of mismatches.
+  - cms = the comparison feature of two signatures of consecutively matched striae.
+  - non\_cms = the comparison feature of two signatures of non-consecutively matched striae.
-    sum\_peaks = comparison features of the two bullet-land signatures.
+  - sum\_peaks = the comparison feature of two signatures of sum of peaks.
-    See XXX for definitions of these features
-  - samesource = indicator variable specifying whether the two bullet-lands are a match
+  - samesource = indicator variable specifying whether the two bullet-lands are a match.
+  - rfscore = the random forest score associated with the comparison in support of a match.

+For further details about the signatures comparison features, see XXX.

 **`bullet-test`**

-A dataset with 364 rows and 13 columns that contains comparison features from sets 1 and 11 of the Hamby 224 Clone sets (XXX reference XXX).
+A dataset with 364 rows and 14 columns that contains comparison features from sets 1 and 11 of the Hamby 224 Clone sets (XXX reference XXX).
 Each test set is arranged as a combination of three bullets: two known bullets and a questioned bullet.
 Each bullet has 6 lands.
 The data